jess-compliance-dev/MoviWebApp/README.md

 * [Project Purpose](#project-purpose)

 ## General info
-🎬 MoviWebApp is a web application that allows users to browse, and manage movie data through an interactive interface.
+🎬 Built a Movi Web App that allows users to browse and manage movie data through an interactive interface, leveraging the OMDb API to fetch real-time movie details.

-The application fetches real-time movie information from the OMDb API and supports full CRUD operations: Create, Read, Update, and Delete movie records.
-It demonstrates modular Python code, Flask web development, dynamic HTML generation, and environment variable usage for secure API keys.
+Utilized Python (Flask) for backend logic, SQLAlchemy/SQLite for database management, OOP-based DataManager and models for clean CRUD operations, and dynamic HTML/CSS templates, delivering a maintainable, data-driven, and user-friendly web application.

 ![MoviWebApp Screenshot](images/screenshot.png)